Monday, June 05, 2006

 Any of the reliefs provided above shall be granted even in the absence of a decree of legal separation or annulment or declaration of absolute nullity of marriage.

-Section 9 of RA 9262 enumerates the persons who can file the petition for a protection order.
-These persons are the following
+No. Violence against women or their children is considered as a public offense under Section 25 of RA 9262.
+Section 9 of RA 9262 enumerates the persons, besides the woman or her children, who can file the petition for a protection order.
+These persons are:

-[b] parents or guardians of the offended party;
+• parents or guardians of the offended party;

-[c] ascendants, descendants or collateral relatives within the fourth civil degree of consanguinity or affinity;
+• ascendants, descendants or collateral relatives within the fourth civil degree of consanguinity or affinity;

-[d] officers or social workers of the DSWD or social workers of local government units (LGUs);
+• officers or social workers of the DSWD or social workers of local government units (LGUs);

-[e] police officers, preferably those in charge of women and children’s desks;
+• police officers, preferably those in charge of women and children’s desks;

-[f] Punong Barangay or Barangay Kagawad;
+• Punong Barangay or Barangay Kagawad;

 What are the procedures in applying for a protection order?

-Section 11 of RA 9262 provides the steps in applying for a protection order.
+Section 11 of RA 9262 provides the steps in applying for a protection order:

-The application for a protection order must be in writing, signed and verified under oath by the applicant.
 It may be filed as an independent action or as incidental relief in any civil or criminal case the subject matter or issues thereof partakes of violence as described in this Act.
-A standard protection order application form, written in English with translation to the major local languages, shall be made available to facilitate applications for protection order, and shall contain, among others, the following information:

 [1] names and addresses of the petitioner and respondent